-Jobs in Slovakia involve more than the Slovakia visa application and just the obvious Slovakia CV with Slovakia cover letter writing and translation - it requires detailed preparation.
-You will be confronted with issues that in all probability did not even cross your mind when you decided to try Slovakia job search.
+Jobs in Slovakia involve more than the Slovakia visa application and just the obvious Slovakia CV with Slovakia cover letter writing and translation - it requires detailed preparation, if you are interested, for a Slovakia job interview.
+You will be confronted with issues that in all probability did not even cross your mind when you decided to try the Slovakia job search.

 Do not take too lightly the influence a Slovakia visa can have on the end result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Most visits to Slovakia are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 Demonstrations and protests remain a concern throughout the country.
 In recent years, the Slovakian authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.